Teladoc Health

-Teladoc Health, Inc. is a multinational telemedicine and virtual healthcare company headquartered in the United States.
+Teladoc Health, Inc. is a multinational telemedicine and virtual healthcare company headquartered in New York, New York, United States that was founded in 2002.
 Primary services include telehealth, medical opinions, AI and analytics, telehealth devices and licensable platform services.
 In particular, Teladoc Health uses telephone and videoconferencing software as well as mobile apps to provide on-demand remote medical care.

 Billed as the first and largest telemedicine company in the United States, Teladoc Health was launched in 2002 and has acquired companies such as BetterHelp in 2015, Best Doctors in 2017, and Advance Medical in 2018.
-It trades on the NYSE and in 2019 was active in 130 countries and served around 40 million members in 2021.
+It trades on the New York Stock Exchange and is active in 130 countries.
+As of 2023 Teladoc was serving "80 million people across its virtual care products" with 56 million paid members in the United States.

 History

-2002–2008
+2002–2015

 Teladoc was founded in 2002 in Dallas, Texas by G. Byron Brooks EE MD and Michael Gorton.
 Billing itself as the oldest telemedicine company in United States, Teladoc's initial business model allowed patients to remotely consult with state-licensed doctors at any time.
 Companies paid a monthly fee for their employees to access the service, while patients paid a flat fee for each consultation, originally about $35 to $40.
 With Gorton as both chairman and CEO, Teladoc launched nationally in 2005 at the Consumer Directed Health Care Conference in Chicago, Illinois.
 Teladoc had around 1 million members by the end of 2007, with large employers such as AT&T providing the service to employees as a health benefit.

-2009–2014

 Jason Gorevic was named Teladoc's chief executive in 2009.
-The company's initial private funding rounds raised $9 million in December 2009, $4 million in January 2011, and $18.6 million in September 2011.
-That year, Aetna began offering Teladoc for its fully insured members in Florida and Texas, later offering Teladoc in all 50 states.
-Teladoc acquired Consult A Doctor for $16.6 million cash in August 2013, allowing smaller companies to access Teladoc's services.
-At the time, Teladoc completed 120,000 consults annually.
-Teladoc raised $15 million in September 2013, with total funding at that point equaling $46.6 million.
+In 2011, Aetna began offering Teladoc for its fully insured members in Florida and Texas, later offering Teladoc in all 50 states.

+Teladoc acquired Consult A Doctor for $16.6 million cash in 2013, allowing smaller companies to access Teladoc's services.
 The Affordable Care Act led to a large number of insurance companies signing with Teladoc, resulting in a growth surge around 2014.
 By that time, insurance companies such as Blue Shield of California and Oscar had signed with Teladoc, as well as other companies such as Home Depot, T-Mobile, CalPERS, and Rent-A-Center.
 Teladoc acquired AmeriDoc for $17.2 million in May 2014.
 The acquisitions of Consult A Doctor and AmeriDoc, both Teladoc's main competitors, resulted in Teladoc becoming the largest telemedicine provider in the United States.
-With 8 million individual patients, Teladoc's doctors performed 299,000 consults that year.
-Teladoc's sales doubled in both 2013 and 2014, and Teladoc raised $50 million from private investors in September 2014, bringing total funding to $100 million.
+After initial fundraising rounds in 2009, 2011, and 2013, Teladoc raised $50 million in 2014, bringing total funding to $100 million.
+Teladoc's sales doubled in both 2013 and 2014.